klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.isAddress(address)
 ```
 Checks if a given string is a valid Klaytn address.
-It will also check the checksum, if the address has upper and lowercase letters.
+It will also check the checksum if the address has upper and lowercase letters.

 **Parameters**